maestro73/PriceActionChannel-Bitmex-Trading-Bot/README.md

   <img src="https://firebounty.com/image/751-bitmex">
 </p>

+use `pip3 install -r requirements.txt` to install the required packages

 ## Main.py
 This file describes how to recover the data from Bitmex , you need to fill apiKey and apiSecret with your own APIKey.
 Exemple :